kodehat/signcolors/README.md

 ## Status for v1.2.0

- * Add a `/sc migrate` command, to migrate from MySQL to SQLite and vise versa.
+ * Add a `/sc migrate` command, to migrate from MySQL to SQLite and vice versa.
  * Add a `/sc dbstatus` command, which shows current database size.

  Make suggestions either here or at Spigot.